ai4society/trustworthy-chatbot/README.md

 5. Go to the project directory.
 Run ‘pip install –r requirements.txt’ to install all the required packages.
 6. Create a new ‘Chat.csv’ file in the ‘data/input/’ directory with your desired FAQs or use the existing one.
 Your CSV should have a column called 'Question' and another one called 'Answer'.
 7. Run ‘code/configure_rasa.py’, ’code/extract_intent.py’ and ‘code/paraphraser.py’ files in the same order to create your chatbot.
-8. Go to the generated 'Chatbot' directory and talk to the trained chatbot using the ‘rasa shell’ command.
+8. Go to the generated 'Chatbot/' directory and run 'rasa train' to train the chatbot.
+To talk to the trained chatbot run the ‘rasa shell’ command.
+Also, run ‘rasa run actions’ in another instance of the terminal (a custom action was created in 'actions.py' to store the conversation.).